canbal/Tally/README.md

 		`$ sudo chgrp -R _www {path to Tally}/django_source`

 ### Desktop App
-1. Installing Tally Desktop
+1. Install Qt
+	Note: Tally is only tested with Qt libraries 4.8.4 and it does not support Qt5 yet!
+	- [method 1] through Homebrew
+		- check for the version of latest Qt on Homebrew
+		`$ brew versions qt`
+		- if latest version (version on the top of the list) is 4.8.4 skip this step otherwise execute the git command next to version 4.8.4
+		`$ git checkout d2139a2 /usr/local/Library/Formula/qt.rb`
+		- install Qt
+		`$ brew install qt`
-	- download the Qt libraries and creator from <http://qt-project.org/downloads>
+	- [method 2] download the Qt libraries and creator from <http://qt-project.org/downloads>
 		- download and install Qt libraries 4.8.4 for Mac.
-Note that Tally is only compatible with Qt libraries 4.8.4
 		- download and install Qt Creator 2.6.2 for Mac.
 2. Open Qt Creator and load the qt_source/tally_desktop.pro
 	- File > Open File or Project > {path to Tally}/qt_source/tally_desktop.pro